Rancho Ridge Loop

 At the road intersection just before a farm, turn left onto the Farm Bypass Trail.
 In a short distance you'll come to the Coyote Trail intersection.
 Turn left onto the Coyote Trail.
 The Coyote Trail is fun steady climbing doubletrack in the shade of the forest.
 Eventually you'll make your way up to a four way split with a water tower at mile 1.7.
-Turn right onto the PG & E Trail
+Turn right onto the PG & E Trail.

 The PG & E Trail is 100% fire road and it's where your climbing really begins.
 The first climbs starts steep with roots and rocks thrown in the mix.
 When you come to the top there is often a very muddy puddle section, so tread lightly.
 Beyond this, the climbing continues as you follow the power lines along the trail.
 There are short and fast descents only to be made up again with short, steep, climbs.
 Keep yours eyes on the power lines to see how much further you need to go.
 There are fewer people out here, and also many wildlife sightings to be had.

 Finally, you'll reach the fence at mile 5.2 with great views of the Bay.
 This is the end of the PG & E Trail, but not the end of the climb.
 Go through the fence and continue onto the singletrack Quarry Trail.
 The Quarry Trail is very steep in sections and always longer than you think.
 Sections can be narrow, rocky, and overgrown.

 At the summit, turn right and start descending on the Black Mountain Trail, which includes fun singletrack and tight switch backs.
-Turn right and continue your descent on the Chamise Trail
+Turn right and continue your descent on the Chamise Trail.

 The wooded grassy areas will eventually give way to a sunny and rocky fire road as you see the canyon in sight.
 Turn right to get onto the Rogue Valley Trail, pass the pond and turn left to continue your way down the Rogue Valley Trail fire road.
 You'll notice the temperature is colder down here as you gradually descend.